AnthonyAstige/todo.txt.nvim/README.md

 - Filter `todo.txt` by a single project or context.
 - Uses Neovim's folding mechanism (`foldmethod=expr`) to hide non-matching lines.
 - Integrates with [fzf-lua](https://github.com/ibhagwan/fzf-lua) for selecting filters.

+This tool is currently a personal project by Anthony, who is exploring using `todo.txt` for personal task management.
+As such, the functionality and maintenance of this plugin may vary.

 - Provides commands and keymaps for easy access.
 - Configurable `todo.txt` file path and key mappings.